Top 10 posts, podcasts, tweets of 2014 -- and what it all means

 Invite guest bloggers from academia to cover the tech comm program/certificate angle.
 (Interested?)

+Java notes on my blog.
 Stop posting so much about DITA.
 I really focused a lot on DITA during 2014.
 This year I want to focus more attention on API doc.

 Am I missing anything from my interpretation of these metrics?